 Lake District Preserve

 The Lake District Preserve is a public nature conservancy accessible from County Rd.
 A just north of Ripley Rd.
 It contains 207 acres of restored wetland, prairie and woodland habitat.
 This prior agricultural land was acquired by the Lake Ripley Management District in 1997.
+Most tasks at the Preserve are seasonal and weather dependent.
+There are a variety of tasks that we do, ranging from “heavy duty” (like chain-sawing) to “medium duty” (like lopping) to “light duty” (like collecting seeds).
 Volunteers are needed to help monitor wildlife and plant communities, harvest prairie seed, clean and inspect birdhouses, assemble educational materials for trail kiosks, and remove invasive plant species.

 Public Opinion Surveys